-It is usually appropriate and good practice for the executor, or the firm of lawyers appointed by the executor, to write to the beneficiaries and tell them they are beneficiaries of the Will as soon as possible.
+It is usually appropriate and good practice for the executor, or the firm of lawyers appointed by the executor, to write to the beneficiaries and tell them they are beneficiaries under the Will as soon as possible.

-1 OWhat should the beneficiaries be told?
+What should the beneficiaries be told?

-There is no legal obligation for beneficiaries to be told that they are beneficiaries before the gifts in the Will are given to the beneficiaries.
+There is no legal obligation for beneficiaries to be told that they are beneficiaries before the gifts in the Will are given to them.
 A beneficiary is entitled to receive a copy of the Will upon request as set out in the section "Should there be a reading of the Will?"